procore-oss/blueprinter/README.md

 <details>
-<summary>Nillables</summary>
+<summary>default_if</summary>

 ---

-Sometimes, you may want certain "empty" values to be treated as `nil`.
+Sometimes, you may want certain "empty" values to pass through to the default value.
-Blueprinter provides the ability to treat the following empty types as `nil`.
+Blueprinter provides the ability to treat the following empty types as the default value (or `nil` if no default provided).

 #### Blueprinter::EMPTY_COLLECTION
-Any empty array or empty active record collection.
+An empty array or empty active record collection.

 #### Blueprinter::EMPTY_HASH
-Any empty hash.
+An empty hash.

 #### Blueprinter::EMPTY_STRING
-Any empty string or symbol.
+An empty string or symbol.

 #### Field-level/Association-level Setting
 ```ruby